 Main-tab actions are run one at a time; you can't start another until a running action finishes.
 Once started, they never block the app's GUI, and always continue running both if you navigate to another app, and if your screen blanks on Android due to timeout or power-button press.
 This means you can freely use other apps and turn off your screen without pausing a long-running action in progress.

-Android foreground services post a notification while running, to let you know when an action finishes; please allow notifications when prompted on the first run.
-Threads do not post notifications, and are enabled by unchecking "Run Main actions..." in the Config tab; they are turned on in Android 8 for implementation reasons, but are otherwise not required.
-Actions run equally fast in both Android modes, and as quick as equivalent command lines in the Termux app.
+Android threads do not post notifications, and are enabled by unchecking "Run Main actions..." in the Config tab.
+They are forced on in Android 8 for implementation reasons, but are otherwise not required.
+Actions run similarly fast in both Android modes, and as quick as equivalent command lines in the Termux app.
+Threads, however, are a fallback option if a future Android disallows foreground services for this app.

 Also on Android, the app doesn't allow itself to be closed with a Back button on the Main tab when an update action is running, because this could harm your content.
-Else a thread would be killed with the app, and a service would keep running but be impossible to detect reliably on app restarts.
+Else, a thread would be killed with the app, and a service would keep running but be impossible to detect reliably on app restarts.
 To unconditionally close the app and any running action, use a swipe on your phone's Recents (i.e., open apps) display instead.

-On Android, this app requires only general storage permission on Android 10 and earlier, and the All Files Access permission on Android 11 and later.
-These allow the app to access your content folders stored in both on-phone shared storage and your USB drive.
+These last two of these allow the app to access your content folders stored in both on-phone shared storage and your removable drives.
 Because these are crucial on Android, you'll be prompted to enable these permissions on the app's first run, as well as by folder choosers and Main-tab actions if not yet enabled.
 You'll also be prompted to restart the app once after granting these permissions, where needed.

 On Windows and Linux PCs, this app requires no storage permissions; you can store your content folders in any PC or USB-drive location that you have permission to access.
 The same is generally true for macOS, but that platform has storage-access rules that are more convoluted and prone to change.